pspaulding/create-redux-module/usage.md

 export default App;
 ```

 You should now see the counter in your browser with a count of 0.
 We haven't added any controls to the page yet, but we can still modify the state as we've already seen.
 Go ahead and issue a `counter.increment()` from the console to verify everything is working.
 The fact that redux (with a little help from create-redux-module) let us implement all the logic of our counter example without messing with the UI is, to me, one of the coolest things about redux.
 Our UI is very loosely coupled to the our reducer logic.
-Have fun doing that in jQuery.

 ### Controls